Hazaragi dialects: Nominal morphology

-The most productive derivative marker is -i, and the plural markers are -o for the inanimate (as in kitab-o, meaning "books"; cf. Iranian Persian -hā) and -û for the animate (as in birar-û, meaning "brothers"; cf. Iranian Persian -ān).
+The most productive derivative marker is -i, and the plural markers are -o for the inanimate (as in kitab-o, meaning 'books'; cf. Iranian Persian -hā) and -û for the animate (as in birar-û, meaning 'brothers'; cf. Iranian Persian -ān).
 The emphatic vocative marker is û or -o, the indefinite marker is -i, and the specific object marker is -(r)a.
-The comparative marker is -tar (as in kalû-tar, meaning "bigger").
-Dependent adjectives and nouns follow the head noun and are connected by -i (as in kitab-i mamud, meaning "the book of Maḥmud").
-Topicalized possessors precede the head noun marked by the resumptive personal suffix (as in Zulmay ayê-ši, literally "Zulmay her mother").
-Prepositions include, in addition to the standard Persian ones, ḵun(i) (meaning "with, using", da (meaning "in"; cf. Iranian Persian dar); the latter often replaces ba (meaning "to") in dative function.
-Loaned postpositions include comitative -qati (meaning "together with") and (az) -worî (meaning "like").
-Interrogatives typically function also as indefinite (as in kudam, meaning "which, someone").
+The comparative marker is -tar (as in kalû-tar; 'bigger').
+Dependent adjectives and nouns follow the head noun and are connected by -i (as in kitab-i mamud; 'book of Mahmud').
+Topicalized possessors precede the head noun marked by the resumptive personal suffix (as in Zulmay ayê-ši; lit.
+'Zulmay her mother').
+Prepositions include, in addition to the standard Persian ones, ḵun(i) ('with; using'), da ('in'; cf. Iranian Persian dar); the latter often replaces ba ('to') in dative function.
+Loaned postpositions include comitative -qati ('together with') and (az)-worî ('like').
+Interrogatives typically function also as indefinite (as in kudam; 'which; someone').